What are Bumper Stickers?

 Other quirky facts about Bumper Stickers:

-· The preservation of classic bumper stickers began in 2010 when Whitney Baker, an associate Librarian at the University of Kansas Libraries, started to preserve classic bumper stickers.
+The preservation of classic bumper stickers began in 2010 when Whitney Baker, an associate librarian at the University of Kansas Libraries, started to preserve classic bumper labels.